wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 ### Heartbeat Transactions

-A masternode daemon **automatically** submits a **Heartbeat** tx (type `0x06`) at most once per `MASTERNODE_HEARTBEAT_MIN_BLOCK_INTERVAL` blocks when `--mn-payout-key` is configured and the daemon is synchronized.
+A masternode daemon **automatically** submits a **Heartbeat** tx (type `0x06`) at most once per `MASTERNODE_HEARTBEAT_MIN_BLOCK_INTERVAL` blocks when `--mn-operator-key` is configured and the daemon is synchronized.
 No manual action or wallet is required.
 The tx includes:
 - Masternode ID (32 bytes)
 - Creation height (4 bytes LE) — next block height as seen by the signer (anti-replay, see §5)
 - `healthy` flag (1 byte: `0x01` = healthy, `0x00` = unhealthy)
-- Signature over the unsigned payload using the payout key
+- Signature over the unsigned payload using the **operator key** committed at registration

 ### Zero-Input Heartbeat Format

 Heartbeat transactions are **zero-input, zero-output** by design — they carry no funds, pay no fee, and consume negligible block space (106-byte payload, ~115 bytes on the wire).
-Normal input/fee/PoW validation is bypassed for this tx type; authorization is cryptographically enforced via the payout-key signature in the `extra` field.
+Normal input/fee/PoW validation is bypassed for this tx type; authorization is cryptographically enforced via the operator-key signature in the `extra` field.

 **Spam prevention layers** (enforced in consensus):
 1. Structural parse gate — extra must match the exact MN01 type `0x06` layout (106 bytes)
 2. Active status check — the MN must be in `Active` status at the time of the heartbeat
 3. Rate limiting — at most one heartbeat per `MASTERNODE_HEARTBEAT_MIN_BLOCK_INTERVAL` blocks per MN ID
 4. Anti-replay — the payload height must be within the signed-payload window and strictly newer than the inclusion height of the previous accepted heartbeat
-5. Payout-key signature — only the registered payout-key holder can produce a valid heartbeat (checked before any pool scan)
+5. Operator-key signature — only the holder of the registered operator key can produce a valid heartbeat (checked before any pool scan)
 6. Mempool deduplication — a second heartbeat for the same MN ID is rejected if one is already in the pool; stale heartbeats are purged from the pool on every block and never enter block templates

-The 2B WRKZ collateral requirement makes spam attacks economically irrational even if all layers were bypassed.
+The 500M WRKZ collateral requirement makes spam attacks economically irrational even if all layers were bypassed.

 ### Health Calculation